tomelam/learn-dojo-custom-elements/README.md

 [@dojo/cli-create-widget](https://github.com/dojo/cli-create-widget),
 which holds the code and documentation for the `dojo create widget` command.

-## A quickstart to creating and building Dojo custom elements
+## A quickstart guide to creating a widget-project scaffold and building an example widget

-Follow the following steps in the current directory.
+Follow these steps in the current directory:

 1. Run `check-tools.sh` in the current directory to check whether Node, `@dojo/cli-create-widget`, and `typescript` have been installed so